 Whenever you’re uploading videos, YouTube takes them as new unique content.

 Note: When you delete a video, all associated data that affects your account overall, such as “Watch Time” will still be included in the overall statistics of your YouTube account.
-However, this information, although retained and still considered by the YouTube algorithm, will no longer be linked to the video that you deleted.
+However, although retained and still considered by the YouTube algorithm, this information will no longer be linked to the video you deleted.

 We hope you got that clear.